retsak/haveibeenpwnedpasswords-API/README.md

 - Avoid storing sensitive passwords in plain text files.
 Prefer secure prompts or pipeline inputs that you immediately discard afterward.
 - When scripting bulk checks, consider splitting lists and respecting rate limits to avoid 429 responses.
 - Supplying `-InputFile` or `-BrowserExportFile` automatically shows a progress bar so long runs don’t scroll out of view.
+- At the end of every run you’ll see the total elapsed time, making it easy to compare batch durations across different inputs or throttling options.

 ### Browser export tips